Risoul: The resort

 Risoul is accessible from Turin airport in Italy.
-It is also possible to transfer from Grenoble, Chambéry or Marseille airports, which are around 3 hours from the resort).
+It is also possible to transfer from Grenoble, Chambéry or Marseille airports.

 Risoul has a capacity of 18,600 beds in multiple apartments and chalets.
-SARA which is owned by SFVA runs 6,000 beds.
+SARA, which is owned by SFVA, runs 6,000 beds.
 The resort has had a refurbishment program since 2003.
-There are also a number of wood chalets that give a more traditional feel to the resort.
+There are also a number of wood chalets that provide the resort with a more traditional atmosphere.

-Apres-ski life encompasses a range of cafes, bars and night clubs within a compact town centre backing onto the main ski school meeting point.
+Apres-ski life encompasses a range of cafes, bars and night clubs within a compact town center backing onto the main ski school meeting point.
 Outdoors there are ice-skating facilities at both Risoul and Vars, snow-shoe walks and skidoo rides.
 The resort also has a cinema.

-In 2000 the resort was the first in Europe to host the Snowbombing dance, music and winter sports festival.
+In 2000, the resort was the first in Europe to host the Snowbombing dance, music and winter sports festival.